aglehmann/home_assistant_ecovent/README.md

 "airflow":"ventilation"
 }
 ```

+The 'airflow mode' is shown as a state attribute on the fan component and can be used in automations.

 ## Tested fans
 This component has only been tested on two [Twinfresh Expert RW1-50](http://vents-us.com/item/5262/VENTS_TwinFresh_Expert_RW1-50-2_Wi-Fi/) which are configured as master/slave.